What measurement means for the total cost of care

 How we calculate the measure

 We measure the total costs associated with treating commercially-insured patients.
-The information is based on 2016 claims data from the four health plans in Minnesota with the largest commercially insured populations: Blue Cross and Blue Shield of Minnesota, HealthPartners, Medica and PreferredOne.
+The information is based on claims data from dates of service between January 1 and December 31, 2017 from the four health plans in Minnesota with the largest commercially insured populations: Blue Cross and Blue Shield of Minnesota, HealthPartners, Medica and PreferredOne.